rhomobile/rhoconnect.js/doc/sampleapp-spec.md

 ## Purpose

-To demonstrate Rhosync protocol support and javascript API using.
+To demonstrate Rhoconnect protocol support and javascript API using.

 ## General Requirements

 Sample application needs to be implemented using jQuery and jQuery Mobule.
 No any specific persistence API needs to be used at the moment.
-All javascript libraries and html files should be load from the same server as Rhosync runs on.
+All javascript libraries and html files should be load from the same server as Rhoconnect runs on.

 ## User interface